 Soil-Applied Neonicotinoids.
-Presently, the use of a soil-applied treatments of imidacloprid (Admire Pro, Alias, and other generics), thiamethoxam (Platinum) or dinotefuran (Venom) at planting is the industry standard for control of SWF in vegetables and melons.
-These neonicotinoid compounds have varying degrees of soil mobility and can differ in knockdown and residual efficacy depending on temperature, timing, placement and rate.
+Presently, the use of a soil-applied treatments of imidacloprid (Admire Pro, Alias, and other generics), thiamethoxam (Platinum/Durivo) or dinotefuran (Venom) and the anthrillic diamide Cyazypyr (Verimark) applied at planting can provide effective control of SWF in vegetables and melons.
+These compounds have varying degrees of soil mobility and can differ in knockdown and residual efficacy depending on temperature, timing, placement and rate.
 The materials are taken up by the roots and distributed throughout the plant via xylem transport.
 They are active against feeding adults, and consequently, colonization by immature SWF is reduced because of the reduction in egg deposition.
 Crawlers are generally not affected by the compounds until they begin to feed.
 Second instar nymphs that do emerge usually die within a week from feeding on the treated plant.

-Soil applied neonicotinoids have been shown to effectively control whiteflies when injected at moderate to high rates 1.5 - 3 inches below the seed line (sub-seed furrow) just prior to planting.
+Soil applied compounds have been shown to effectively control whiteflies when injected at moderate to high rates 1.5 - 3 inches below the seed line (sub-seed furrow) just prior to planting.
 They are also effective at controlling whiteflies when applied immediately through low pressure drip irrigation systems.
 When applying through a drip system, it is important that the emitters are positioned to deliver the material at the base of the plant to optimize root uptake.
 Immediately after crop emergence, it is not uncommon to find adult whiteflies and eggs on treated plants, particularly on the cotyledons.
 This is not necessarily indicative of an insecticide or application failure, but rather a delay in uptake of the material.
-Once the plants reach the one to three leaf stage, activity should be evident.
+Once the plants reach the one to three leaf stages, activity should be evident.
 However, because adult SWF may continually migrate into the field, do not base control on adult densities.
 At thinning stage, check the first couple of basal leaves.
 If treated plants treated contain high numbers of large nymphs on older leaves, alternative control measures should be taken.

 • Foliar Population Regulation Approach.
 Alternative foliar compounds are available that have selective activity, primarily against immature SWF.
-These include the insect growth regulators (IGR), Courier (buprofezin) and Knack pyriproxyfen), and an IGR-like compounds Oberon (spiromesifen) and Movento (spirotetramat).
-Their modes of action are not neurotoxic but rather disrupt either insect hormonal or physiological functions.
+These include the insect growth regulators (IGR), Courier (buprofezin) and Knack (pyriproxyfen), the IGR-like compounds Oberon (spiromesifen) and Movento (spirotetramat), and the anthrillic diamide Exirel (Cyazypyr).
 Courier is a chitin synthesis inhibitor that works by disrupting the molting process between developing nymphal stages and works primarily through vapor inhalation and direct contact.
 Knack is a juvenile hormone analog with translaminar activity that works by killing eggs and hatching crawlers, and preventing adult formation.
 Oberon is a lipid biosynthesis inhibitor with translaminar activity that works against all nymph instars, and has some affect on adult fecundity.
 Movento is also a lipid biosynthesis inhibitor but is fully systemic in the xylem and phloem following foliar application.
-Siliarly, it wiorkls againt all nymph instars and has limited adult activity.
-These products provide effective residual (21-28 d) control of SWF nymphs when applied properly.
+Similarly, it works against all nymph instars and has limited adult activity.
+Exirel is a slow acting neurotoxin that affects the insect at the neuromuscular junction.
+These products provide effective residual (14+ d) control of SWF nymphs when applied properly.

 Spray applications should be as precise as possible.
-Applications on spring melons should be initiated when SPWF adult exceed 2 per leaf or when more than 1 red-eyed nymph per leaf can be observed on fall crops.
 These compounds should be applied with ground application equipment in a minimum of 20 GPA whenever possible.
 Directed sprays should be made to ensure maximum deposition of spray droplets on leaf surfaces.
-If applied correctly, 3-4 weeks of residual control can be expected under spring growing conditions.
-Under higher temperatures (July-Sep), less residual can be expected.
-Although these compounds has not shown negative effects on pollinating honey bees, the products should be applied a night whenever possible.
+If applied correctly, 3-4 weeks of residual control can be expected.
+Under higher temperatures, less residual can be expected.
 They are also easy on most natural enemies that feed on whitefly immatures.